adelagar/CiscoCatalyst8000V/README.md

-# Cisco Catalyst 8000v
+# Cisco Catalyst 8000v Edge
-A deployment solution for the Cisco Catalyst 8000V on  Azure
+A deployment solution for the Cisco Catalyst 8000v Edge on Azure